 - Set a small baking rack inside of a large cast iron Dutch oven.
 Place the turkey breast on top of the rack.

 - Stir the seasoned butter rub ingredients in a bowl until incorporated.
 Use your hands to massage the rub into the turkey breast.

-- Place Dutch oven on the stove over a medium high fire.
+- If you have pan drippings, place them over a medium high fire.
 Mix the tapioca starch and water together to make a slurry.
 Pour the slurry into the roast turkey pan drippings, and stir until incorporated.
 Bring to a boil, stirring often until the mixture smooths out.

 - Remove from heat.

 - Let stand 5 minutes.
-Serve gluten free gravy over southern roasted turkey breast.
+Serve gluten free gravy over Cajun roasted turkey breast, if desired.